 - 1. Disengage any equipment that is driven by the engine. - 2.
-If equipped, press the start button.
-If equipped, turn the keyswitch to the START position in order to engage the electric starting motor and crank the engine. - 3.
-During the start procedure, if a warning indicator becomes active the warning should be investigated. - 4.
-Repeat step 2 three times if the engine fails to start.
+Turn the keyswitch to the ON position and check that all indicator lamps operate correctly.
+When the key is turned to the next position, some engines will operate an air inlet heater.
+Allow time for the heater to heat the incoming air. - Turn the keyswitch to the START position in order to engage the electric starting motor and crank the engine. - During the start procedure, if a warning indicator becomes active the warning should be investigated. - 5.
+Repeat steps 2 through to step 3 three times if the engine fails to start.
 If the engine fails to start, refer to Troubleshooting, "Engine Cranks but Does Not Start".